All Episodes

 Yeah.

-And I'm I'm totally with you on that.
+And I'm totally with you on that.

-We have to again understand that this is a very key moment for us.
+We have to, again, understand that this is a very key moment for us.

-You know, we've been fighting against this, the evil leftists for a long, long time, but we've never had a chance to really point to exactly how they operate.
+You know, we've been fighting against this, the evil leftists, for a long, long time, but we've never had a chance to really point to exactly how they operate.

-They are right now, the last thing they want to have happened when and this is what evil is all about.
+They are right now the last thing they want to have happen.

-This is a chance once we get through this, that Americans can look back, and this is uh Republicans, independents, and Democrats look back and see who was for us moving forward and and providing for ourselves and who was against us.
+Look back and see who was for us moving forward and providing for ourselves and who was against us.

-And I'm hoping the good Democrats out there can take a look at at your leadership and recognize that socialism, Marxism, and communism is pure evil.
+And I'm hoping the good Democrats out there can take a look at your leadership and recognize that socialism, Marxism, and communism is pure evil.

-It's a it's a it's a deletion of God.
+It's a deletion of God.

-And when you take that out of the picture, you don't have what we have in our country, a a giving heart, an empathetic heart.
+And when you take that out of the titcher, you don't have what we have in our country, a giving heart, an empathetic heart, someone who's trying to figure out how to serve others and move our country forward.

-It that is totally deleted.
+That is totally deleted.

 And those folks like Pelosi are totally heartless.

-They're after uh 2020 in November.
+They're after 2020, November.

-We need to make sure that we win the house, and this time this house needs to be full of freshmen who care about our country, not the elitists to get in there trying to care for their future lobbyist uh positions.
+And this time, this House needs to be full of freshmen who care about our country, not the elitists, to get in there trying to care for their future lobbyists' positions.

 And I'm looking forward to being part of that.

-And again, understand I I don't think I've been as excited about a candidate winning as you.
+I don't think I've been as excited about a candidate winning as you.

 This is a very, very winnable seat.